E3SM-Project/zstash/docs/source/usage.rst

 will archive the new revisions. ``zstah extract`` will only extract the latest revision, but all file versions will still be listed with the ``zstash ls`` and ``zstash ls -l`` commands.

+Starting with ``zstash v1.1.0`` the md5 hash for the tars will be computed on ``zstash create``.
+If you're using an existing database, then ``zstash update`` will begin keeping track of the tars automatically.

 Example
 -------